Skip to main content

 Bambi is excited to begin the next chapter of her career with Ivy Tech as Billing Specialist.
 For the past six years, Bambi has worked as a Financial Operations Associate.
 She provided remote accounting services to several small business owners.
 She specialized in implementing process improvements.
 The most fulfilling aspect of the position was helping her clients.
 Bambi has a Bachelor of Science in Accounting from Northeastern Illinois University.
 Outside of work, Bambi enjoys spending time with her three daughters.
 Her hobbies include hiking, gardening and crocheting.

-Director of Grants Management and Compliance
+Director of Accounting and Reporting

 • The pre-award process, when a grant application is submitted to a sponsor, sets the stage for successful grant management.
 This process requires collaboration and review from the Sponsored Programs Office (SPO) and the Ivy Tech Foundation.
 Team members interested in submitting a grant proposal should connect with the Ivy Tech Foundation and the SPO as soon as they are aware of a grant opportunity.